Kilo59/PR-AutoPlotter/README.md

 ##What is this?
 A platform to automate the computation/analysis of data from a microplate reader.

 Allows for users with minimal to no knowledge of programming to import large raw csv datasets, automate computations, analysis, visualizations, add their own specialized computational functions (in R or Python).
-Users can access these results remotely minutes after the plate reader has finsished taking it's final measurements.
+Users can access these results remotely minutes after the plate reader has finished taking it's final measurements.
-Remotely accessable via Google Spreadsheets and plotly
+Remotely accessible via Google Spreadsheets and plotly

 Tested and Optimized for the BioscreenC 20 x 10 microplate reader